Debate over reforms dissipating as poor benefit: Jaitley

 ICICI Bank has created 100 'digital villages' across the country.

-The project, which also includes imparting skill training and providing credit linkages to people living there, was taken up by the bank after noticing that minimum inconvenience was caused to people living in a model 'digital village' in the western Indian state of Gujarat during the demonetisation period.
+The project, which also includes imparting skill training and providing credit linkages to people living there, was taken up by the bank after noticing that minimum inconvenience was caused to people living in a model 'digital village' in Gujarat during the demonetisation period.